 - Stop smoking!
 Get help here: Smokefree.gov

 A new diagnosis of MCTD, or UCTD may feel overwhelming, but it doesn’t have to be.
 It is a complex disease and the symptoms and severity can vary widely between those diagnosed, depending on which CTD’s are diagnosed as well as which overlapping diseases and symptoms are involved.
-If you or someone you care about is showing any of the above signs or symptoms, getting a quick, accurate diagnosis and early treatment, can help to minimize the symptoms of MCTD, thereby increasing the chances of irreversible damage and creating the best possible outcome and quality of life.
+If you or someone you care about is showing any of the above signs or symptoms, getting a quick, accurate diagnosis and early treatment, can help to minimize the symptoms of MCTD, thereby decreasing the chances of irreversible damage and creating the best possible outcome and quality of life.
 Molly’s Fund would like to thank Dr. Donald Thomas for taking the time to helping us hopefully clarify this very confusing topic.
 We greatly appreciate his insight and expertise in this field!
 See more from Dr. Thomas on our Molly’s Fund Fighting Lupus blog and webinar where he reveals the 28 Lupus Secrets!

 *All images are property of and were created by Molly’s Fund Fighting Lupus.
 To use one of these images, please contact us at [email protected] for written permission; image credit and link-back must be given to Molly’s Fund Fighting Lupus.